PBP: Post-training Backdoor Purification for Malware Classifiers: Experiments

-In addition, we demonstrate the stability of \method{} under different model architectures, we vary the size of the MLP models increasingly from 20M to 120M.
+In the first experiment, we select the value for $\alpha$ from $[5e-04, 0.001, 0.005, 0.01, 0.05, 0.1]$, and measure ASR and DER to evaluate the effectiveness of each setting.
+From Fig.~\ref{fig:change-alpha}, the selection of $\alpha = 0.005$ is the most effective since it brings the lowest ASR and the highest DER.
+We observe that higher $\alpha$ causes the model to align with the activation distribution of the backdoored model faster, and we suggest setting this value from the range of $0.001$ to $0.01$ so that the training accuracy increases during the first phase of \method{}.
+In the second experiment, we select the value for $\sigma$ from small to large $[0.05, 0.1, 0.2, 0.3, 0.5, 0.7, 1, 2]$.
+In Fig.~\ref{fig:change-sigma}, the higher the value of $\sigma$ is, the lower the ASR a fine-tuned model achieves.
+However, as $\sigma$ increases, the clean accuracy decreases, because the fine-tuned model deviates a larger distance compared to the original model.
+To balance this trade-off, we suggest that this value should be tuned in a range of $0.5$ to $1.0$.
+Selecting too small a $\sigma$ reduces backdoor mitigation effectiveness, as the model remains too close to the backdoored state, with minimal updates per round rendering activation shifts ineffective. \\ In addition, we demonstrate the stability of \method{} under different model architectures, we vary the size of the MLP models increasingly from 20M to 120M.
 The results in Table~\ref{tab:diff-models} showcases that \method{} performs effectively with different model settings.
 Specifically, \method{} can successfully reduce ASR by a gap of 90\% when the model is largest, i.e., 120M.
 In the Appendix, we further investigate performance of \method{} with additional model architectures including CNN~\cite{lecun1998gradient}, ResNet-18~\cite{he2016deep} and VGG~\cite{simonyan2014very}.
 The rationale that \method{} can work with different network architectures is as follows.
 First, our method finds the backdoor neuron mask $\mathcal{N}_m$ in a layer-wise manner following Eqn.
 4. Thus, a model with more layers would not impact this approach to identifying.
 Second, our approach addresses not only the backdoored neurons but also the relationships with benign neurons via alternative optimization, which ensures the attack remains localized and does not disrupt the entire network.
 Therefore, our approach can also handle neural architectures where inter-layer relationships differ.
 Third, our intuition is based on the sparsity of gradients of backdoor neurons, which matches other Computer Vision architectures like ResNet, LSTM, GPT-2, and Transformer~\cite{zhang2022neurotoxin,li2023reconstructive,li2024purifying}.
 Our conclusion is that \method{} demonstrates stability across different parameter settings and performs consistently across both simple and complex model architectures.